RohitBhoi99/Hostel-Room-using-OpenGL/README.md

 The coordinates of these objects are hard-coded.
 The room also features lightning effect with 2 lights in each room.
-Libraries used are GLEW and FreeGlut.
+Libraries used are Glut and FreeGlut.

 Preview Image: